Color-Kinematics Duality with Minimal Deformation: Two-Loop Four-Gluon Amplitudes in Pure Yang-Mills Revisited: Introduction

 Importantly, we also propose that the deformation satisfies a subset of off-shell dual Jacobi relations.
 These relations are confined to topologies that contribute to the ladder-type two-double cut.
 With these relations, one can choose one single numerator—the planar double-box topology—as the master numerator for the deformation.
 The ansatz of the deformation can thus be given in a very compact form.
 Surprisingly, we find in the final physical solutions, the deformation can be given in a remarkably simple form, see Eq.\,\eqref{eq:deformed_1}.
 This suggests that the global off-shell CK duality is only slightly violated.
 We also discuss the structure of the solution space for the deformation in detail.

 This paper is organized as follows.
 In Section~\ref{sec:reviewCK}, we briefly review CK duality and the construction procedure, including the unitarity method.
-In Section~\ref{sec:amp2loop}, we examine the minimal ansatz for the two-loop four-gluon amplitudes in pure YM and discuss the difficulties in finding physical solutions.
+In Section~\ref{sec:amp2loop}, we examine the global CK duality for the two-loop four-gluon amplitudes in pure YM and discuss the difficulties in finding physical solutions.
 Section~\ref{sec:deformation} presents the main result of this paper, where we introduce the deformation and explore the solution space.
 A summary and discussion of our findings are given in Section~\ref{sec:discussion}.

 The explicit solutions are also included in the ancillary files.